 Any infection that is in your head or neck, such as a tooth infection, should be taken very seriously.
-This is because the infection may spread to your brain, given its close proximity to the head.
+This is because the infection may spread to your brain.
 This is a potentially life threatening condition.

 Additionally, if the infection is bacterial – as tooth infections and other infections in the mouth often are – then it is unlikely it will go away on its own.

 Most oral bacterial infections need antibiotic treatment to fight off the infection and keep it away.
-Without antibiotics for tooth infections you risk spreading the infection, and as mentioned above, this can be very serious.
+Without antibiotics for a tooth infection you risk spreading the infection, and as mentioned above, this can be very serious.